thibaud-bv/microstack/README.md

 ### Description

-In a microstack program, each character (roughly) represents two instructions.
+In a microstack program, each instruction is half a byte (one nibble), meaning one ASCII character (one byte) encodes two instructions.
-For example, `/`, U+002F, represents instructions `2` and `f`.

-Because of this, some instructions may not be easily readable or writable.
+Because of this, code is better read and written in hexadecimal, for example with [HxD](https://mh-nexus.de/en/hxd/)

 Microstack uses two stacks as memory.

-Every instruction is an operation on one of those stacks.

 ### Interpreter